k3shav17/notes/notes/Java/spring.md

 > Go through aop proxies, what is the need of lazy and eager instantiation, scope of beans.

-Spring security
+### Spring security

-When ever there is a request the request passes through different types of filters, filters are the one which provides security like authentication and authorization,  the different types of filters are basicauthenticationfilter, usernamepasswordfilter. if the appropriate filter is loaded then an authentication object is created and it is passed to the authentication manager as an input, the authentication has an interface called authentication provider with an authentication method, which has various implementations based on the use case, like DaoAuthenticationProvider, ldapAuthenticationProvider etc.
+- When ever there is a request the request passes through different types of filters, filters are the one which provides security like authentication and authorization,  the different types of filters are basicauthenticationfilter, usernamepasswordfilter.
+- If the appropriate filter is loaded then an authentication object is created and it is passed to the authentication manager as an input, the authentication has an interface called authentication provider with an authentication method, which has various implementations based on the use case, like DaoAuthenticationProvider, ldapAuthenticationProvider etc.

-Then using user details service it fetches the user object from the database or from the in memory sources,  after fetching from the data base it compared with the incoming request credentials object if the authentication is successful an user principal authentication object will be created.
-User details service has only one method called loadByUsername which verifies the details from the data base, it responsible for fetching the user object with user name and password which will be compared with incomming user object.
+- Then using user details service it fetches the user object from the database or from the in memory sources, after fetching from the data base it compared with the incoming request credentials object if the authentication is successful an user principal authentication object will be created.
+- User details service has only one method called loadByUsername which verifies the details from the data base, it responsible for fetching the user object with user name and password which will be compared with incomming user object.